gitofamrit/subreddit-viewer-react/README.md

 ## Development Credits

-This is a React Web App to find Subreddit posts in [Reddit](reddit.com)
+This is a React Web App to find Subreddit posts in [Reddit](reddit.com).

+Developed using React, Reddit API and [React Social Icons](http://jaketrent.github.io/react-social-icons/).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project was developed by Amrit on July 14th 2019.

-Developed using React, Reddit API and [React Social Icons](http://jaketrent.github.io/react-social-icons/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts